netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

-Furthermore, even if the configuration is reported to be unchanged, that will not guarantee that the configuration remains unchanged when a client sends a subsequent change request, a few moments later.
+Furthermore, even if the configuration is reported to be unchanged, that will not guarantee that the configuration remains unchanged when a client sends a subsequent change request, a few moments later, unless explicit locking is used.

-In order to simplify the task of tracking changes, a NETCONF server may implement a meta level transaction tag or timestamp for an entire configuration datastore or YANG subtree, and offer clients a way to read and compare this tag or timestamp.
+In order to simplify the task of tracking changes, this document enables a NETCONF server to implement a meta level transaction tag or timestamp for an entire configuration datastore or YANG subtree, and offer clients a way to read and compare this tag or timestamp.
 If the tag or timestamp is unchanged, clients can avoid performing expensive operations.
 Such